Struct wayland_client::Display [−][src]

 to wayland objects (to initialize an opengl context for example).

-NOTE: This method will panic if called while the use_system_lib
+NOTE: This method will panic if called while the use_system_lib feature is

 not activated.